 It’s important to note the ENS team did not come to this conclusion lightly or privately.
 Rather, it is the result of at least a year and a half of public discussion.

 ENS lead developer Nick Johnson talked about the possibility of transitioning ENS to a rent model as long ago as November 2017 in his talk at Devcon3 (you can watch it here).
-Since then, there have been lengthy discussions on our public forum about whether to have rent, how rent would work, where the ETH would go, and other non-rent alternatives.
+Since then, there have been lengthy discussions on our public forum about whether to have an annual fee, how an annual fee would work, where the ETH would go, and other non-rent alternatives.

 We consider ENS to be a public good for the whole ecosystem, and we always welcome the community’s participation and feedback.
 Our forum remains a place for public discussion and debate about the future of ENS.

 Before we get into why we think a rent model is better than a deposit model, we first need to answer: why does ENS need to cost anything at all?

 Wouldn’t it be better if users could claim and use Ethereum names for free?
 Indeed it would, but for one significant problem: squatting.